 As you may know, without steady affiliate traffic sources you won’t be able to make reasonable money with your affiliate career.
 There are many ways you can build an audience nowadays.
 The most sustainable means is through content and organic traffic from search engines.

-Other methods include Email marketing, Video marketing on YouTube, Podcast, Social media sites such as Facebook, Twitter, Instagram, LinkedIn.
+Other methods include Email marketing, Video marketing on YouTube, podcasts, and Social media sites such as Facebook, Twitter, Instagram, and LinkedIn.

 It will do you so much good if you spend some time creating quality traffic through your blog.